NVlabs/fova-depth/README.md

 ├── val
 └── new_orders
     ├── train
-    └── val
+    └── test
 ```
 ### DDAD

-Dowload the DDAD dataset (train+val 257GB) from here https://github.com/TRI-ML/DDAD.
+Download the DDAD dataset (train+val 257GB) from here https://github.com/TRI-ML/DDAD.
 Install the TRI Dataset Governance Policy (DGP) codebase as explained on the same page.

 Then export the depth maps and resize the images by running the following script from the root of this repository: